-It starts with murdering everyone in your home village, including a young mother and her husband, though Danette and Lady Lanya survive.
+- It starts with murdering everyone in your home village, including a young mother and her husband, though Danette and Lady Lanya survive.
 After every battle, a not-being-redeemed-in-the-slightest Gig possesses your body for some multiple of eleven days, eventually wiping out entire cities just 'cos he can.

 - As the story progresses, everyone you forcibly conscript into your army goes insane, with the chivalrous Thorndyke becoming a Blood Knight considered one of the saddest changes.

 - When you finally meet Trish, she's a Broken Bird, implied to be because Hawthorne already raped her by then.
 And she dies a few chapters later, breaking her sister's spirit completely.

 - There is another, possibly more disturbing explanation for Trish's mental state by the time you reach her.
 It's revealed that Hawthorne not only rapes the girls he raises, he kills them afterwards.
 It is very possible that he does so using poison to make it look more like natural causes.
 Perhaps, by the time you reach her, the poison has already destroyed her mind and is killing her body as well.

 - When you get the two angels on your team, the chapter ends with killing the young one before his grandmother's eyes, and then murdering the granny.
 You can get Laharl a tad miffed if you consider having the same title that he does, though mostly because Revya considers it as an "I suppose" option.